 Every case is different in terms of liability.
 An accident or injury may be the fault of the employee; however, often it is the fault of someone else.
 The company for whom the employee works, or even a third party, may be responsible.
 Multiple parties share liability in some cases.
 Who may be liable?

-If you have experienced injury related to lack of protective equipment, do not hesitate to collaborate with an attorney.
+If you have experienced injury related to lack of protective equipment, do not hesitate to collaborate with our personal injury attorneys in New York.
 The right argument for your case can make a significant difference in the outcome, settlement, and recovery.
 Contact SPBMC for a free consultation.